eg15/oracle-cloud-zabbix/.github/README.md

 ## Getting Started

 These instructions will get you a Zabbix Server running in Oracle Cloud less than in 15 minutes.
 It can be used for testing, development purposes, or for monitoring a small fleet of servers.
-I monitor about 20 servers and don't see major issues.
-The most important thing you should keep in mind is that
-**Always Free Oracle Database won't let you open more than 20 simultaneous connections**.
+The most important thing you should keep in mind is that **Always Free Oracle Database won't let you open more than 20 simultaneous connections**.
 Unfortunately out-of-the-box Zabbix opens by default more than 20 so I had to reduce its set of features in `zabbix_server.conf` to make it start.
 It still sends me an email with _ORA-00018: maximum number of sessions exceeded_ once in a while.

 ### Prerequisites